 How Big Are Coronavirus Particles?

 That makes the coronavirus particles smaller than PM2.5 particles, but bigger than some dust particles and gases.
+However, sometimes the coronavirus hitches a ride on water droplets, which will make the size bigger.

 How Well Can Japanese Pitta Masks Capture Virus-sized Particles